Rubix982/Scapest/ACM-W x GDSC, Scavenger Hunt 2022/README.md

 A L Q K G A S I R E
 """

+After getting the cipher generated, just pick up the key, throw it in the middle, ignore that line when decrypting (hehe).

 Just correctly set the order of the columns to get back the proper sentence.